SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Related Work

-\paragraph{Evaluation of Text-conditioned Generation.} Text-conditioned generation is also a popular research direction in other modalities, including text-to-text, text-to-image, text-to-video, and text-to-3D-shape generation.
-For each modality, there exists metrics for evaluating the quality of the generated content against the input text condition directly.
-For example, BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, SPICE~\cite{anderson2016spice}, and BERTScore~\cite{zhang2019bertscore} are commonly used metrics for text generation.
-For images, CLIPScore~\cite{hessel2021clipscore} and VQAScore~\cite{lin2025evaluating} are used to evaluate text fidelity of the generated images.
-VBench~\cite{huang2024vbench}, VBench++~\cite{huang2024vbench++}, and WorldScore~\cite{duan2025worldscore} comprehensively evaluate video and world generation, including components for consistency and text fidelity.
-Among recent 3D generation benchmarks, GPTEval3D~\cite{wu2024gpt} shows that GPT-4~\cite{achiam2023gpt} can evaluate text-conditioned 3D shape generation on text alignment and other aspects, while 3DGen-Bench~\cite{zhang20253dgen} builds on it using CLIP- and MLLM-based evaluators.
-BlenderGym~\cite{gu2025blendergym} introduces a VLM benchmark for editing, such as modifying object poses or materials.
-Unfortunately, these metrics do not generalize to 3D scenes.
-Compared to 2D images, text descriptions of 3D scenes uniquely introduce ambiguities in interpretation because of their added dimension.
-For instance, placing an object to the left of another in 3D can be interpreted differently depending on the viewpoint.
-When specifying scenes, people often describe object relationships as if in the scene, rather than from a fixed outside viewpoint.
-While GPTEval3D~\cite{wu2024gpt} and 3DGen-Bench~\cite{zhang20253dgen} provide holistic metrics, they have low precision for evaluating this type of scene fidelity in detailed prompts and provide only high-level insights into scene quality.
-These particularities, combined with the implicit expectations people have for 3D scenes, makes evaluating text-conditioned 3D scene generation a unique challenge.
+\mypara{Evaluation of Text-conditioned Generation.} Text-conditioned generation is widely studied across modalities such as text, images, video, and 3D shapes, each with metrics for measuring quality against input text.
+In text generation, metrics like BLEU~\cite{papineni2002bleu}, ROUGE~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, CIDEr~\cite{vedantam2015cider}, SPICE~\cite{anderson2016spice}, and BERTScore~\cite{zhang2019bertscore} assess alignment with reference text.
+For images, CLIPScore~\cite{hessel2021clipscore}, BLIPScore~\cite{li2023blip}, and VQAScore~\cite{lin2025evaluating} evaluate text fidelity, while VBench~\cite{huang2024vbench}, VBench++~\cite{huang2024vbench++}, and WorldScore~\cite{duan2025worldscore} extend this to video and world generation.
+In 3D shape generation, GPTEval3D~\cite{wu2024gpt} shows that GPT-4~\cite{achiam2023gpt} can assess text alignment and other aspects, while 3DGen-Bench~\cite{zhang20253dgen} builds on this using CLIP- and MLLM-based evaluators.
+More recently, BlenderGym~\cite{gu2025blendergym} introduces VLM-based evaluation for scene editing, such as modifying object poses or materials.
+However, these metrics do not transfer well to 3D scene generation.
+Compared to 2D images, 3D scene descriptions are more ambiguous because of the added dimension.
+For example, placing an object ``to the left'' of another can be interpreted differently depending on the viewpoint.
+While GPTEval3D and 3DGen-Bench provide holistic evaluations, they lack the precision needed for fine-grained scene fidelity, offering only high-level insights.
+These particularities, combined with the implicit expectations people have for plausible 3D environments, make evaluating text-conditioned 3D scene generation a unique challenge.